viamrobotics/docs/docs/installation/viam-micro-server-dev.md

    {{% /tab %}}
    {{% tab name="Run Natively" %}}

-   The native server can be built and run with one command
+   The native server can be built and run with one command:

    ```sh { class="command-line" data-prompt="$"}
    make native